ctuning/ck-request-asplos18-results/README.md

 This repository contains validated results in the [CK format](https://github.com/ctuning/ck) from the [ReQuEST@ASPLOS'18 tournament](http://cknowledge.org/request-cfp-asplos2018.html) on reproducible and SW/HW co-design of Pareto-efficient deep learning.
-You can see these results in the [ReQuEST scoreboard](http://cKnowledge.org/request-results).
+You can browse these results in the [live ReQuEST scoreboard](http://cKnowledge.org/request-results).

 <!-------------------------------------------------------------------------------------->
 # Validated submissions with reusable Collective Knowledge workflows for image classification